hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/06_navigation_in_react_native_apps.md

     export default createMainTabs;
     ```
     ` startTabBasedApp ` method accepts an object of many properties.
 The property that matters now is the ` tabs ` property which is assigned an ` array ` of tabs objects.
-Each tab object contains at least one property named ` screen ` which is assigned a unique name of a ` screen ` to be loaded on selecting this tab. ` label ` property is the name displayed for the tab and ` title ` is the name displayed on the nav bar when the tab is selected.
+Each tab object contains at least one property named ` screen ` which is assigned a unique name of a ` screen ` to be loaded on selecting this tab. ` label ` property is the name displayed on the tab ` Button ` used to select the tab and ` title ` is the name displayed on the nav bar when the tab is selected.

     4. Note that we must ` register ` ` AddPlace ` and ` FindPlace ` ` screen ` in ` App.js ` to be able to load them using ` React Native Navigation `.
     ```js